-Stacked Closes Seed Round with Alameda Ventures, Coinfund, and others
+Stacked Closes Seed Round with Alameda Ventures, CoinFund, and others

 Sep 22, 2020, 13:00 ET